LockDown Browser & Proctoring Privacy F.A.Q.s

 How do our online proctoring tools work?

-3. Instructor checks & verifies the results – Finally, the instructor opens the list of quiz results and determines whose quiz attempt, if any, received high enough of a rating that they need to check for potential violations.
+3. Instructor checks & verifies the results – Finally, the instructor opens the list of quiz results and determines whose quiz attempt, if any, received high enough of a review rating that they need to check for potential violations.
 If an instructor checks these flags and verifies that cheating did occur, any changes to grades or further disciplinary actions will be up to their discretion.
-Honorlock will not affect the student's grade in any way, regardless of what it may or may not have detected.
+Respondus will not affect the student's grade in any way, regardless of what it may or may not have detected.

 Is every online quiz proctored?